 New legislation has recently been brought into effect to allow the council as licensing authority to introduce a licensing scheme for SEVs.
-The Panel is asked to note that legislation and also note that the Council Executive will be asked to consider whether a public consultation and evidence gathering process should be undertaken prior to making a decision as to whether it should introduce a licensing scheme for SEVs.
+The Executive is asked to note that legislation and is asked to consider whether a public consultation and evidence gathering process should be undertaken.